Little Mosque on the Prairie: Production

 Although the show is set in Saskatchewan, the actual production is split between Saskatchewan and Ontario.
-Episodes 1 and 2 were filmed in Regina, but the rest of season one was filmed in the Toronto area.
+Episodes 1-2 were filmed in Regina, but the rest of season 1 was filmed in the Toronto area.
 Indian Head, where a set has been built for the exterior of the mosque, doubles for the show's exteriors.
 Film Rescue International's building exterior stands in for the town hall and Certified Plumbing and Heating as the local used car dealership.
 The Novia Cafe, the front of which is used in the show as a stand-in for Fatima's, was located in Regina.
-It closed in the early summer of 2011.
+It closed in the early Summer 2011.

 Actors Zaib Shaikh and Aliza Vellani are Muslims.
 Sitara Hewitt (Rayyan) is also of partial Pakistani Muslim descent, but was raised Christian as both of her parents are Anglican Christians.
 Manoj Sood (Baber) is a Hindu Punjabi.

 Zarqa Nawaz based much of the show on her personal experiences.
 Many of the characters are partially inspired by her family and friends.
 The episode "The Barrier" is based on a true happening at Nawaz's mosque when incoming conservative Muslims pressured the imam to put up a barrier separating men and women.
 The pilot episode also contained a satire of Maher Arar's 2002 detainment.

-In the episode "The Archdeacon Cometh", the archdeacon mentions having to "shut down a church in Dog River", referencing Canadian sitcom Corner Gas on rival network CTV.
+In the episode "The Archdeacon Cometh", the archdeacon mentions having to "shut down a church in Dog River", referencing another Canadian sitcom Corner Gas on rival network CTV.
 Carlo Rota and Sheila McCarthy, in character as Yasir and Sarah, also later appeared in a crossover with Brent (Brent Butt) and Hank (Fred Ewanuick) from Corner Gas on the sketch comedy series Royal Canadian Air Farce, debating the location of Mercy and Dog River (both fictional towns) in relation to each other after Yasir and Sarah bought the gas station and fired Brent.

 Guest actors who have appeared on the show include Colin Mochrie, Dan Redican, Samantha Bee, Dave Foley, Maria Vacratsis, Sam Kalilieh, Peter Wildman, Sugith Varughese, Hrant Alianak, Jennifer Robertson, Kathryn Winslow, Jayne Eastwood, Patrick McKenna and Tom Jackson, as well as hockey player Darcy Tucker, curler Glenn Howard, and sportscaster Ron MacLean.